-The RTSF units are helical-rotary type, water-cooled, liquid chillers, designed for installation indoors.
-The RTSF units are packaged with an evaporator and condenser.
+The RTHF and RTWF units are helical-rotary type, watercooled, liquid chillers, designed for installation indoors.
+The units have 2 independent refrigerant circuits, with one or two compressors per circuit.
+The RTHF and RTWF units are packaged with an evaporator and condenser.

-Note: Each RTSF unit is a completely assembled, hermetic package that is factory-piped, wired, leak tested, dehydrated, charged and tested for proper control operations prior to shipment.
+Note: Each RTHF and RTWF unit is a completely assembled, hermetic package that is factory-piped, wired, leak tested, dehydrated, charged and tested for proper control operations prior to shipment.
 The chilled water inlet and outlet openings are covered for shipment.

-The RTSF series features Trane's exclusive Adaptive Control logic with UC800 controls.
+The RTHF and RTWF series features Trane's exclusive Adaptive Control logic with UC800 controls.
 It monitors the control variables that govern the operation of the chiller unit.
 Adaptive Control logic can correct these variables, when necessary, to optimize operational efficiencies, avoid chiller shutdown, and keep producing chilled water.

-Compressor loading/unloading is provided by AFD (Adaptive Frequency Drive) coordinated with slide valve operation.
+Compressor loading/unloading is provided by:

-Each refrigerant circuit is provided with filter, sight glass, electronic expansion valve, and charging valves on the RTSF.
+- Slide valve solenoid activated or AFD (Adaptive Frequency Drive) coordinated with slide valve operation Each refrigerant circuit is provided with filter, sight glass, electronic expansion valve, and charging valves on the RTHF and RTWF.

 The evaporator and condenser are manufactured in accordance with Pressure Equipment Directive standards.
-The evaporator and the condenser are insulated according the option ordered.
-Both evaporator and condenser water pipes are equipped with water drain and vent connections.
+The evaporator is insulated according the option ordered.
+Both evaporator and condenser are equipped with water drain and vent connections.